Mystique (film character): Reception

 Sean O'Connell of CinemaBlend wrote that in X-Men: Days of Future Past, Mystique "is treated as a significant threat to this on-screen universe, but her motivations are muddy, at best".
 Steve Rose of The Guardian said that Mystique is "key to the success of the mission, but despite being able to alter her appearance however she wishes, she's obliged to spend most of the film prancing around virtually naked save for blue body paint".

 Accolades

 Merchandise

 Mystique has been released several times as an action figure as part of Marvel Legends Series, with a 2020 release depicting Rebecca Romijn's version for the 20th anniversary of the X-Men (2000) film.
 An action figure of Mystique from X-Men: Days of Future Past was displayed on Chicago Comic & Entertainment Expo in 2014, but was later announced to have been cancelled from official release after Jennifer Lawrence did not approve of licensing her likeness.

-Aside from officially licensed material, the cinematic version of Mystique has also been depicted as costumes, 3D prints and/or in cosplaying by fans.
+Aside from officially licensed material, the cinematic version of Mystique has also been depicted as costumes, 3D prints, and in cosplaying by fans.